olebole/irafdoc/doc/crutil.crgrow.rst

   <h3>Description</h3>
   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
-  The cosmic ray pixels, identified by the <tt>"inval"</tt> parameter, in the input mask are located and all unmasked (zero valued) pixels within the specified grow radius are set to a value given by the <tt>"outval"</tt> parameter.
+  The cosmic ray pixels, identified by the <span style="font-family: monospace;">"inval"</span> parameter, in the input mask are located and all unmasked (zero valued) pixels within the specified grow radius are set to a value given by the <span style="font-family: monospace;">"outval"</span> parameter.
 The distance between pixels is measured as a cartisian logical pixel coordinate distance.
   </p>